 The 2000s: A Golden Era

 The early 2000s were Laila’s peak.
 She starred in a string of hits, cementing her status as a leading lady.
 Films like Parthen Rasithen (2000) with Prashanth and Dheena (2001) with Ajith showcased her versatility.
-Her ability to balance commercial blockbusters with critically acclaimed projects made her a favorite among directors and audiences alike.
+Her ability to balance commercial blockbusters with critically acclaimed projects made her a favourite among directors and audiences alike.

 Collaborations with Suriya